-It’s admittedly difficult to understand how to fix this problem.
-But Mark Carney, the Governor of the Bank of England, has emerged as an unlikely leading voice of reason thanks to his understanding of the financial risks of climate change and their potential impact on global markets.
+Mark Carney, the Governor of the Bank of England, has emerged as a leading proponent of climate risk disclosure thanks to his understanding of the financial risks of climate change and their potential impact on global markets in the long and short term.
 These could be shocks and losses from radical changes in energy use and the revaluation of carbon-intensive assets, or of those that depend on the extraction or use of fossil fuels.

-With such huge risks to the global economy, there is increasing pressure from investors and other stakeholders for businesses to understand and disclose the risks and opportunities of climate change for their business.
-The Financial Stability Board and the G20 have recently formed a Task Force on Climate-Related Financial Disclosures to develop recommendations for voluntary climate-related financial disclosures targeted at lenders, insurers, and investors.
+There is also increasing pressure from investors and other stakeholders for businesses to understand and disclose the risks and opportunities of climate change for their business.
+The Financial Stability Board and the G20 formed a Task Force on Climate-Related Financial Disclosures, to develop recommendations for voluntary climate-related financial disclosures targeted at lenders, insurers, and investors.

-Companies all around the world can also disclose their climate change risks and opportunities voluntarily through the CDP (formerly Climate Disclosure Project) and some will be mandated to report their greenhouse gas emissions to their governments (including in the UK).
+Companies all around the world can also disclose their climate change risks and opportunities voluntarily through the CDP (formerly Climate Disclosure Project), while some will soon be mandated to report their greenhouse gas emissions to their government’s (including in the UK).

 A crucial mechanism for disclosing financial climate risks is for companies to account for the cost of carbon from their operations and products.
-People are starting to ask companies to be transparent about what their real costs are, including the external impacts they have on the world and climate around them.
+Putting a price on carbon incorporates climate change impact into business discussion in an unprecedented way.